MurrayPHN/phn-exchange-docs/docs/general/security.md

 * Data is de-identified at it's source;
 * Data is de-identified and extracted only if there are 5+ sets for a measure for a statistical area;
 * Data is transmitted through secure connections to the database under the custodianship of the PHN.
 As an example, PHN Exchange   manages aggregated de-identified general practice data in the Microsoft Azure environment and complies with Australian Privacy principles;
-* Access to the database is permissioned and available to minimal key staff;
+* Access to the database is permissioned and available to 2 PHN Exchange Systems Developers.
+Login from a location outside of the physical offices of PHN Exchange requires multi factor authentication.
 * Reporting back to the Practice is automatically managed through the PHN Exchange;
 * Practice data within the GP Data Report for a practice is only available to that practice through secure login on the web platform;
 * PHN Exchange Aggregate figures are used to provide benchmarking for the practice;